dictu-lang/Dictu/docs/docs/standard-lib/system.md

 ### System.chown(string, number, number)

 Set the ownership of a file or directory with the given path, uid, and gid.

+Note: This is not available on Windows systems.

 ```cs
 System.chown("/path/to/file", 0, 0);